CauseCade/CauseCade/README.md

 In the end, I hope this project will result in a page that can teach others about bayesian networks and allow for some basic use cases (on the go).
 While there are currently great programs that can be used to locally compute solutions and solve problems using bayesian networks, I feel there is still room for an easy to use, educational tool focussing on them.

 ## Update March 2017  ##

 Work on the project will continue again.
-Hopefully the basic bayesian network should be operational this month, freeing up time for UI design.
+Current work is being done on the User Interface.
+Following this, saving and loading of networks will be top priority.
+I will also attempt to get  a live version of the network on gh-pages soon.

 ## todo List for this Project ##